daizuozhuo/batch-dropblock-network/README.md

 # Batch Feature Erasing for Person Re-identification and Beyond
 Official source code of paper https://arxiv.org/abs/1811.07130

+## Update on 2019.1.29
+Traning scripts are released!
+Please look at the training section of README.md.

 ## Update on 2019.1.23
 In-Shop Clothes Retrieval dataset and pretrained model are released!.
 The rank-1 result is 89.5 which is a litter bit higher than paper reported.